LCC-CIT/CS133JS-CourseMaterials/Labs/Lab03/CS133JS_Lab03_Instructions_Part1.md

 ---
-title: lab 3, Part 1: Selection
+title: Lab3 Part 1 Selection
 description: Selection exercises for the JavaScript console.
 keywords: Selection, if, else if, switch
 material: Lab Instructions